perigee/devops-challenge-b/README.md

 ### Design principles

 1. For the suck of simplicity, I only adopt a "naive" approach to finish this project without fancy `group_vars` etc., and also did concern the different linux distributions.
-1. In order to minimize the duplication inside role, use template file to combine the settings for different production/staging settings (probably immature)
+1. In order to minimize the duplication inside role under the scalability concern, use template file to combine the settings for different production/staging settings (probably immature)
 2. Use production/staging as key words to distinguish the production environment from dev/testing environment.
 3. Inside nginx role,
    - add `vars/production.yml` file to override the parameters settings for staging